LeonardoLopesFilho/LeonardoLopesFilho/README.md

 I have 19 years old, and I’m studant of systems analysis and development.

 - :man_technologist: I’m currently working on **Help Desk**
-- :student: I’m currently learning Lumen
+- :student: I’m currently learning Lumen & doing my end-of-course project
 - :video_game: :soccer: Fun fact: I'm the new neymar from games

 I’m developer since 2018 with PHP and MySQL database, and back-end develop with Java.